getsentry/sentry-dotnet/CONTRIBUTING.md

 ## .NET MAUI Requirements

 To build any of `Sentry.Maui`, `Sentry.Maui.Tests`, or `Sentry.Samples.Maui`, you'll need to have .NET SDK 6.0.400 or greater installed, and have installed the MAUI workloads installed, either through Visual Studio setup, or by running `dotnet workload restore` (or `dotnet workload install maui`) from the Sentry source code root directory.
 You may also need other platform dependencies.

 See https://docs.microsoft.com/dotnet/maui/ for details.
+JetBrains also have a great blog post if you're developing on a Mac: https://blog.jetbrains.com/dotnet/2022/05/25/macos-environment-setup-for-maui-development/

 Basically, if you can build and run the "MyMauiApp" example you should also be able to build and run the Sentry MAUI sample app.

 ### Targeting Android, iOS and Mac Catalyst